|

 to adopt the rules and Constitution of the ECBA.

-Current membership of the ECBA stands at
+The membership of the ECBA currently stands

 - It is also possible for individual clubs